Post

 – FIPS 204, Section 3.6.3

-wolfSSL’s active FIPS 140-3 certificate #4718 (wolfCrypt v5.2.1) does not include ML-DSA in its validated boundary.
-However, wolfSSL has a pending FIPS 140-3 submission with ML-DSA in scope.
-The §3.6.3 violation is relevant to that submission.
+“shall” is normative under NIST conventions.
+The unzeroed heap block containing s1, s2, and t0 directly violates this requirement. wolfSSL’s active FIPS 140-3 certificate #4718 (wolfCrypt v5.2.1) does not include ML-DSA in its validated boundary, but wolfSSL has a pending FIPS 140-3 submission with ML-DSA in scope; the §3.6.3 violation is relevant to that submission.

 Mitigations